K3ndev/next-web-pulse/README.md

 ## Functionality of the site

 - [x] Public API
-- [ ] Getting suggestions from Lighthouse
+- [ ] Validation, valid input and xss validation
-- [ ] Scanning multiple URLs
+- [ ] Password complexity
 - [ ] Creating an account / signing in with authentication
+- [ ] Session management
 - [ ] Automation
+- [ ] User Dashboard
+- [ ] Scanning multiple URLs
 - [ ] Generating a report from the scan results
-- [ ] Caching results from the home page
-- [ ] Input validation (including XSS)
-- [ ] Password complexity
-- [ ] Session management